 Be well prepared to ease your new hire into their role

-As your new employee prepares for their first day of work, you can use email sequences to remind them of any pre-employment requirements, such as previous employment records or background checks.
-Standardizing and automating this process ensures that you don’t miss anything, making their experience as smooth as possible.
+As your new employee prepares for their first day of work, you can use email sequences to remind them of pre-employment requirements, such as previous employment records or background checks.
+Standardizing and automating this process ensures you don’t miss anything, making their experience as smooth as possible.

-Something I’ve found useful in welcoming new hires is to give them a welcome kit.
-This kit contains their onboarding documents, but also a “Welcome” from the team, and maybe a small welcome gift (like a box of chocolates or a branded coffee mug.)
+Something I’ve found helpful in welcoming new hires is to give them a welcome kit.
+This kit contains their onboarding documents, a “Welcome” from the team, and maybe a small welcome gift (like a box of chocolates or a branded coffee mug.)
 This is an easy and affordable process to implement.
 It makes the new hire feel welcome and ensures every new employee receives the relevant information when they join.

 Check-ins are crucial for new employees, and a standardized system ensures the new hire gets the attention they need from their manager.
 Weekly check-in meetings are ideal in many roles.
 You should also create a standard review process, meeting with your employee to discuss their progress at the one-month, three-month, and six-month marks.
 You can also solicit feedback about the hiring process and use the results to improve it.
 Putting these systems in place should be part of your business development strategy.